 Blue Vervain can grow up to 6 feet tall and 1 to 2-1/5 feet wide.
 It primarily attracts bees and there is a species of bee (verbena bee) specialized to feeding on the pollen of verbenas.

-Also known as feverwort, wild sage, and sweating-plan.
+Also known as feverwort, agueweed, and sweating-plant.

+Historically, this plant was introduced to American colonists by native persons who used the plant to “sweat off” fevers.
 This plant primarily attracts bees and butterflies and can grow 3 to 6 feet tall and 2 to 3 feet wide.